Andrew-Hanson/LearnWebGPU/introduction.md

 This guide is in an early phase; it is only available for the first few chapters.
 ```

-This guide follows the principle of **Literate Programming**: the documentation you read is annotated such that one can **automatically combine its code blocks** into a fully working code.
+This guide follows the principle of **Literate Programming**: the documentation you read is annotated such that one can **automatically combine its code blocks** into a fully working program.
 This is a way to ensure that the guide truly contains everything you need to **reproduce the results**.

-On the right-hand sidebar of the chapters that support it, you can enable/disable the display of these information:
+On the right-hand sidebar of the chapters that support it, you can enable/disable the display of additional information:

 ```{image} /images/literate-light.png
 :align: center